ueberdosis/hocuspocus/docs/src/docPages/guide/documents.md

 hocuspocus.listen()
 ```

+## Using a primary storage

+The example above is **not intended** to be your primary storage as serializing to and deserializing from JSON will not store collaboration history steps but only the resulting document.
+This example is only meant to store the resulting document for the views of your application.

+No worries, we have you covered!
+We built an extension that's meant to be used as primary storage: the [RocksDB extension](/guide/extensions#hocuspocusrocksdb).
+It's just a couple of lines to integrate and it already ships with the default hocuspocus license.

+Make sure to always include this extension in your production setups!

-## Loading documents
+## Importing documents

-By default hocuspocus creates a new Y-Doc instance for each new document and stores all those document instances in memory.
-If you restart the server all changes are gone.
-So you likely want to persist the document somewhere.
-You can use one of our [prebuilt extensions](/guide/extensions) and skip this section to get you started as quick and simple as possible.

 If you want to alter the Y-Doc when hocuspocus creates it, you can use the `onCreateDocument` hook and apply updates directly to the given document.
-This way you can load your document from a database, an external API or even the file system.
+This way you can load your document from a database, an external API or even the file system if they are **not present** in your [primary storage](#using-a-primary-storage).
 For more information on the hook and it's payload checkout it's [API section](/api/on-create-document).

 If you're using the tiptap editor you will need the schema to create a Y-Doc from the prosemirror JSON.
 Fortunately tiptap has you covered with it's `getSchema` function.